Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Abstract

 \section{Abstract}

-There has been a recent push of research on Transformer-based models for long-term time series forecasting, even though they are inherently difficult to interpret and explain.
-While there is a large body of work on interpretability methods for various domains and architectures, the interpretability of Transformer-based forecasting models remains largely unexplored.
-To address this gap, we develop a framework based on Concept Bottleneck Models to enforce interpretability of time series Transformers.
-We modify the training objective to encourage a model to develop representations similar to predefined interpretable concepts.
-In our experiments, we enforce similarity using Centered Kernel Alignment, and the predefined concepts include time features and an interpretable, autoregressive surrogate model (AR).
-We apply the framework to the Autoformer model, and present an in-depth analysis for a variety of benchmark tasks.
+Mechanistic interpretability focuses on \textit{reverse engineering} the internal mechanisms learned by neural networks.
+We extend our focus and propose to mechanistically \textit{forward engineer} using our framework based on Concept Bottleneck Models.
+In the context of long-term time series forecasting, we modify the training objective to encourage a model to develop representations which are similar to predefined, interpretable concepts using Centered Kernel Alignment.
+This steers the bottleneck components to learn the predefined concepts, while allowing other components to learn other, undefined concepts.
+We apply the framework to the Vanilla Transformer, Autoformer and FEDformer, and present an in-depth analysis on synthetic data and on a variety of benchmark datasets.
 We find that the model performance remains mostly unaffected, while the model shows much improved interpretability.
-Additionally, interpretable concepts become local, which makes the trained model easily intervenable.
-As a proof of concept, we demonstrate a successful intervention in the scenario of a time shift in the data, which eliminates the need to retrain.
+Additionally, we verify the interpretation of the bottleneck components with an intervention experiment using activation patching.